musurca/gr/README.md

 ---------------------

 v1.23 (May 13, 2019):
-* civilian casualties now marked on your map (but can be disabled from CBA settings)
+* civilian dead now marked on your map (but can be disabled from CBA settings)
 * more reliable performance under heavy CPU load / adverse network conditions

 v1.22 (May 13, 2019):